hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/aliexpress/_docs/aliexpress.rst

 3. **Handle potential exceptions**: The `Aliexpress` constructor might raise exceptions related to WebDriver initialization or API interaction problems.
 Proper error handling should be implemented in the calling code to catch and manage these exceptions.

-4. **Use the initialized `Aliexpress` object**: After successful initialization, the `Aliexpress` object can be used to call the other methods of the class to interact with AliExpress (not demonstrated in this example).
+4. **Use the initialized `Aliexpress` object**: After successful initialization, the `Aliexpress` object can be used to call the other methods of the class to interact with AliExpress (not demonStarted in this example).

 Usage example
 -------------------------